-Part of the Picture - LGB Drugs and Alcohol Research
+Part of the Picture - LGB people's drug and alcohol use in England

 - The establishment of an England-wide database of lesbian, gay and bisexual (LGB) people’s drug and alcohol use.